beardedgm/HexPlora/README.md

 - Add, move and clear tokens with selectable colors.
 - Zoom and pan support with mouse wheel and drag controls.
 - Import/export of the full map state (tokens, revealed hexes, settings).
-- Toggleable header and optional debug view.
+- Toggleable sidebar and optional debug view.

 ## Opening `index.html`